CS-A-11/project-assignment-crud-Instagram/README.md

 4) User can follow and unfollow people.
 If he follows them, they'll be added in his following lists and said person's follower list.
 5) User can edit his profile: change password/ bio /picture.
 6) User can delete his profile.
-7) User can also view his following's stories on feed.
+7) User can also view his following's stories and pictures on feed.

 Schema: